iandamping/MoviesAPI/README.md

 }
 ```

-Example of VerticalGridCarousel, this class created to support GridLayout just build your project and Epoxy will generated this EpoxyModel for you
+Example of VerticalGridCarousel, this class created to support GridLayout. just build your project and Epoxy will generated this EpoxyModel for you.
+Things to consider to use this class are: spanCount of GridLayoutManager & Epoxy autoLayout configuration
 ```
 @ModelView(autoLayout = ModelView.Size.WRAP_WIDTH_WRAP_HEIGHT, fullSpan = true)
 class VerticalGridCarousel(context: Context) : Carousel(context) {